navy-linux/navylinux.org/content/about/index.md

 # Navy Linux Enterprise

-Navy Linux is an open-source community-powered operating system based on, and bug-for-bug compatible with Red Hat Enteprise Linux, just like CentOS has been until December 2021.
+Navy Linux is an open-source community-powered operating system based on, and bug-for-bug compatible with Red Hat Enterprise Linux, just like CentOS has been until December 2021.
 It is powered by the legal entity Navy Foundation: an independent Delaware Non-Profit Corporation 501c3 with the goal of delivering enterprise-grade and production-ready Linux-based operative system.

 # Navy Linux History